Fiction » Fantasy »

 "Wonderful, Zaeden."

-The brigand rolled his eyes and made his way out of the cockpit and back to his cabin.
+Zaeden rolled his eyes with a frustrated huff and made his way out of the cockpit and back to his cabin.
 He changed again into a more presentable outfit after sifting through his clothes for a few minutes.
-After he had tugged on his boots, he slipped a blade in a strap hidden behind his calf.
+After he had tugged back on his boots, he slipped a blade in a strap hidden behind his calf.

 He knelt by a chest at the foot of his bed, unlocking it with a key he kept around his neck at all times.
 He shoved the lid open, the hinges groaned as he did so, and reached into the chest.
-He brought out a smaller box, a strong box, and unlocked it as well, taking out a pouch of coins.
+He brought out a smaller, strong box and unlocked it as well, taking out a pouch of coins.
 After closing the chest and locking it, he tied the pouch to his belt, checked his face in a mirror above his dresser, and strode into the corridors.

-He could see Ryne's feet propped up on the co-pilot's chair, but the male himself was blocked by the back of his seat.
+He could see Ryne's feet propped back up on the co-pilot's chair, but the man himself was blocked by the back of his seat.
 Zaeden leaned up against the archway to the bridge and spoke.

 "Sure you won't come, mate?
 S'jus' food..."